Hustle/tf/README.md

     # apply ECS service infrastructure for the mongo state processor in staging
     tf apply ecs-service staging -g mongo-state-sp

+Configuration variables precedence is in the order of least specific to most specific where the more specific configuration wins.
+For example, calling the command above would result in variables loading in this order:

+    defaults.tfvars < staging.tfvars < staging/mongo-state-sp.tfvars

 ### `src`
 The source directory contains files that describe the state of the infrastructure for a given provider in the [tf file format](https://www.terraform.io/docs/configuration/syntax.html).

 The **provider.tf** defines the provider, AWS in the example below, along with the required terraform version and backend definition for remote state storage.
-In most cases this file can be copied as is from an existing infrastructure project (with the appropriate bucket and profile settings, of course).
+In most cases this file can be copied as is from an existing infrastructure project.

     # Set cloud provider and region
     provider "aws" {